Combinatron/Specification/README.md

 ## Semantics

 Now that the definitions and major concepts are out of the way I'll outline the actual operational semantics of how the machine works.
+To start a sentence is indicated as the starting point and is loaded into the bottom cursor.
 To determine what the current word is the machine examines the first word in the bottom cursor.
 It then proceeds to examine or manipulate the other cursors as necessary.
 To clarify and avoid obscuring concepts by specificity I'll refrain from using actual words unless appropriate.
-Relevant words that can take on any valid word will be denoted by a lowercase variable whose meaning should be appropriate from context.
+Relevant words that can take on any valid word will be denoted by a lowercase variable whose meaning should be inferred from context.
 Irrelevant words are denoted by an underscore.

 ### Nesting and Unnesting